ilyabalanovsky/SHIFTR/README.md

 SHIFTR is in active development.
 The current focus is the desktop conversion workflow, UI polish, smart recipes, preview tools, codec detection, and practical batch handling.

-If this is the kind of converter you want to see exist, a star helps the project get discovered.

 ## License

 This project is licensed under the [GNU GPL v3.0](LICENSE).